MicrosoftDocs/ai-builder/ai-builder-docs/form-processing-model-requirements.md

 ms.reviewer: angieandrews
 ---

-# Requirements and limitations for a form processing model
+# Requirements and limitations for a document processing model

 ## Languages supported